atharva-aak/ATHX/README.md

 # 🧠 WEB_OS — Your Browser.
 Your OS.
+Your ATHX.

 > 🚀 A futuristic, lightweight **Web Operating System** built entirely for the web.
 No installations.
 No boundaries.
 Just pure immersive interaction.